artberri/puppet-nvm/CONTRIBUTING.md

 # run all the tests
 bundle exec rake test
-./spec/run_virtualbox_tests.sh # this will take a long time, possibly hours
+./spec/run_virtualbox_tests.sh # this will take a long time
 ```

 If you have commit access to the repository